przemektutur/AirRNB/README.md

 so program works, predicts, but for sure code should be cleared and change into OOP :)

-### IF YOU WOULD LIKE TO HAVE IT MADE AS OOP - PLEASE LET ME KNOW
+### IF YOU WOULD LIKE TO HAVE IT MADE AS OOP

+STARTED TO WORK ON OBJECT ORIENTED APPROACH TO APP ("check out my melody" ;)):

+branch - 2407-change-into-object-oriented-paradigm

 ## SCREENSHOTS